jurerotar/Pillage-First-Ask-Questions-Later/docs/ARCHITECTURE.md

 ### How would a multiplayer integration look like?

 Frontend expects a REST API and a WebSocket server.
 The list of expected routes is found in `api-routes.ts`.
-Request shapes and responses are found in `app/(game)/api` folder.
+Request parameters and responses are found in `app/(game)/api` folder.
 To integrate your own backend, you need to implement the API routes (e.g., fetching game state, interacting with events) and WebSocket support.
 Once these routes are live, provide a `fetcher` function in the `api-provider.tsx`.
 This function is typically a `fetch` function that connects the frontend to the backend.
 After this, the app will be fully connected to the